heidiywseo/cost-estimation-building-permits/README.md

-# cost-estimation-building-permits
+# Estimating Construction Costs Using Building Permit Data

-Estimating construction costs based on building permit data
+This project aims to estimatins construction project costs based on building permit data and identify the top features that determine costs